Stephens–Townsend–Murphy Party

 The Stephens–Townsend–Murphy Party consisted of ten families who migrated from Iowa to California prior to the Mexican–American War and the California Gold Rush.
-The Stephens Party is significant in California history because they were the first wagon train to cross the Sierra Nevada during the expansion of the American West.
-In 1844, they pioneered the first route at or near what was later named Donner Pass.
-The crossing was a year before the third expedition of John C. Fremont, two years before the Donner Party, and five years before the 1848–49 Gold Rush.
-Three other known European exploration crossings of the Sierra Nevada had previously occurred at points south of this however, including Fremont's second expedition the previous winter, at Carson Pass.
+The group is significant in California history because they were the first wagon train to cross the Sierra Nevada in 1844, during the expansion of the American West.
+They pioneered the first route at or near what was later named Donner Pass.
+The crossing was a year before the third expedition of John Charles Frémont, two years before the Donner Party, and five years before the 1848–1849 gold rush.
+Three other known European exploration crossings of the Sierra Nevada had previously occurred at points south of this however, including Frémont's second expedition the previous winter, at Carson Pass.

 Journey

-The 50-member Stephens group left near present-day Council Bluffs, Iowa on May 22, 1844.
+The 51-member Stephens–Townsend–Murphy Party left near present-day Council Bluffs, Iowa, on May 6, 1844.
+The wagon train was organized by Martin Murphy Sr. and his sons.
+Elisha Stephens (also spelled Elijah and Elisha Stevens) was hired as the trail guide, and he had spent several years as a mountain man and beaver hunter in the Pacific Northwest, as well as worked as a blacksmith.
 They departed with a larger group of Oregon-bound settlers in a train of 40 wagons.
-Fifty travelers left Iowa; 52 arrived in Sacramento with the Stephens party, as there were two births along the way.
-Elisha Stephens was elected captain of the wagon train because he had spent several years as a mountain man and beaver hunter in the Pacific Northwest.
-He also had skills as a blacksmith.
-He had worked at the Potawatomi Council Bluffs US Indian Subagency before resigning to go to California.
+Fifty travelers left Iowa; 52 arrived at Sutter's Fort with the Stephens party, as there were two births along the way.

-Dr. John Townsend, his wife Elizabeth, and her younger brother Moses Schallenberger, were also going west.
+John Townsend, his wife Elizabeth, and her younger brother Moses Schallenberger, were also going west.
 A man of vision, Townsend wanted a chance at grand adventure and opportunity in California.
 He would become the first licensed physician in California.